 My experience includes teaching, teacher training and academic management posts in Venezuela, Portugal and Spain.
 I have also published extensively in the field of teaching English to young learners.

 I currently work as a writer and international educational consultant advising on pre-primary and primary foreign language programmes, and delivering customised teacher education courses.
-Until recently, I was President of IATEFL.
+I am also a former President of IATEFL

 Teacher trainer and educational consultant